Minecraft Architecture

 What I’m trying to say is that the act of taking away phones outright is a bit overkill in my opinion, thus the ability for teachers to choose if it is necessary is much appreciated.
 All of the art classes I have attended in our link to practice have not required the removal of cell phones outright.
 Perhaps a phone has been confiscated after repeated offences but overall it is no different from how it was when I was in high school.
 The phone is an incredible tool for learning and in the art classroom, it is practically required at times.
 If I want to show students something and don’t have computer access, or if students want to show me something it is always going to be the best option.
 No classroom can have an infinite amount of reference books.
 So many students work from images on their phones or want to listen to their music while working.
 Taking away the phone in the art classroom detracts from the learning as a whole.
 Art is self-expression.
 How are you supposed to express yourself if you have no way to access the things you want to reference and show?

 Modern culture is not being put into reference books, it is within memes, album covers, comics, photos and so much more.
-Taking the sources of inspiration from the students will not lead to more creative and interesting pieces.
+Taking the sources of inspiration from the students will not necessarily lead to more creative and interesting pieces.
 It will just conform them to the resources of the classroom.

 Another Brick in the Wall